 In November 2011, IACA hosted the Annual Professional Conference and General Assembly of the European Partners against Corruption (EPAC) and European contact-point network against corruption (EACN), for which it acts as the Secretariat.
 The conference was attended by representatives of European anti-corruption authorities and police oversight bodies, and was dedicated to the exchange of knowledge and latest developments in the field.

-Since March 2011, IACA has served as the Secretariat for the largest, independent European networks of anti-corruption authorities - the European Partners against Corruption (EPAC) and European contact-point network against corruption (EACN).
+From March 2011 to November 2016 IACA hosted the Secretariat for the largest independent European networks of anti-corruption authorities - the European Partners against Corruption (EPAC) and European contact-point network against corruption (EACN).
 Together, EPAC and EACN offer a platform for anti-corruption and police oversight practitioners to share experiences and cooperate across national borders in developing common strategies and high professional standards.
 The networks advocate international legal instruments and offer assistance to other bodies for establishing transparent, efficient mechanisms.

 EPAC was initiated in 2004, while EACN was established by European Council Decision 2008/852/JHA of 24 in 2008, based on EPAC structures.
 While EPAC brings together more than 60 anti-corruption authorities and police oversight bodies from Council of Europe Member Countries, EACN comprises 50 anti-corruption authorities from European Union Member States.
 The European Anti-Fraud Office (OLAF) is a member of both, with the Director General of OLAF serving as elected President of the networks since 2012.
 Before that, EPAC/EACN were chaired by experts from Austria and Belgium.